thesandybridge/seabridge_site/content/react_js_php.md

 JavaScript was really a scripting language at the beginning and was never intended for heavy programming.
-This means that the architectural decisions made early on were void of potential future use cases such as memory management and type safty.
+This means that the architectural decisions made early on were void of potential future use cases such as memory management and type safety.
 I won't get into those details unless you want to learn more but just know that it has become something it was never intended to be.
 That is partly why the ECMAScript standard was created.